 "The book is the property of Death.
 "AMERICAN F. T. S."

-Men, Women and Gods, and Other Lectures.-By Helen H. Gardener.
+MEN, WOMEN AND GODS, AND OTHER LECTURES.-By Helen H. Gardener.
 Introduction by Robt.
 G. Ingersoll, (Truth Seeker Co., 33 Clinton Place.
-N.Y.) p. p 174, with a portrait of Miss Gardener; Cloth \$1.00, paper .50.
+N. F.) p. p 174, with a portrait of Miss Gardener; Cloth \$1.00, paper .50.
 This is a valuable contribution, being compact, fervid in its reasonings yet not at all heavy.
 Its statements are unanswerable.
 Evidently the author read widely, thought deeply, observed keenly, and added to all that, a native genius.
 On page 53 she has put 12 articles of positive belief, and as the famous Colonel says in the introduction, "there is no misunderstanding between her head and her heart.
 She says what she thinks and feels what she says."

 The design of the book is the emancipation of woman, but in carrying that out she does not abuse men for the position of women.
 She calls upon the women to dare to think and act for themselves and to gain the place which rightfully, in the author's estimation, belongs to them.

-The Order of Creation.-(Truth Seeker Co., New York) This contains the controversy between Gladstone, Huxley, Muller, Reville and Linton, as to the order in which creation proceeded; p. p.
+THE ORDER OF CREATION.-(Truth Seeker Co., New York.)
+This contains the controversy between Gladstone, Huxley, Muller, Reville and Linton, as to the order in which creation proceeded; p. p.
 178, cloth .75 paper .50.
-Those who followed this interesting dispute will find this a valuable book, as it brings philosophy into one compact volume, and enables all who care for different kinds of authority upon vexed questions, to see what these modern lights each have to say as to the evident conflict which exists between Genesis and Geology.
+Those who followed this interesting dispute will find this a valuable book, as it brings together the arguments of these masters of rhetoric, science and philosophy into one compact volume, and enables all who care for different kinds of authority upon vexed questions, to see what these modern lights each have to say as to the evident conflict which exists between Genesis and Geology.